modular/modular/KGEN/docs/MojoREPL.md

 Feel free to add more event kinds as is appropriate - event kinds ending with `Message` are shown to the user in the notebook, while event kinds ending in `Log` are not shown to the user.

+Lastly, in order to enable the `DumpIR` and `DebugLog` logs, you need to set the environment variable `MOJO_REPL_VERBOSE_LOG` or issue the LLDB command `:log enable lldb expr`.
+You can also execute the LLDB command `:log enable lldb expr -f /path/to/logs.txt` to output the logs to a file for easier debugging.

 #### MojoJupyter Log Format
 The JSON format you'll see in the jupyter kernel logs is: